zane-xie/Dns-partition-detection/README.md

   ./example/     - sample code for tutorial

-Dns partition detection is a Operation and maintenance tools, Through it, you can see the CNAME and A directions of operators in various provinces and cities in China.
+Dns partition detection is a Operation and maintenance tools.<br>
+Through it, you can see the CNAME and A directions of operators in various provinces and cities in China.<br>

 Thanks.